Having water issues?

 - Water in ditch and/or on land without risk to infrastructure

-Please report any issues through County Connect or call Transportation and Agriculture Services at 780-417-7100.
+Please report any issues through County Connect or call Transportation Engineering and Operations at 780-417-7100.

 Freeze-thaw cycles are common during winter months.
 Melting snow drains from roofs, yards and driveways and can create icy conditions when temperatures freeze again.
 Melting snow and ice from roadways can build up and plug the gutter causing water to puddle and run up and over sidewalks.

 In early spring, underground stormwater pipes from catch basins can freeze.
 This may cause a blockage and prevent water from draining from streets.
-If you notice a frozen storm drain please contact Transportation and Agriculture Services through County Connect.
+If you notice a frozen storm drain please contact Transportation Engineering and Operations through County Connect.

 How you can help: